TrilliumStars/Choice-Machine/README.md

 I have written up two versions of this code: app.js, index.html, and cabin.ico come together to form a website that can rank a few, preset lists.
-PKMN.cpp, SMUSUM.cpp, and POKE.h come together to form a C++ project; when compiled it can rank any possible list much more freely, though with a limited UI.
+Choice_python.py is a simple python program that runs choices, but isn't very user-friendly PKMN.cpp, SMUSUM.cpp, and POKE.h come together to form a C++ project; when compiled it can rank any possible list much more freely, though with a limited UI.

-The C++ version came first.
+The python version came first.
+The C++ version expanded the project and made it user-friendly.
 The JS version was created to make things easier to port.
 ReadMe.txt gives some more information into the C++ version.